cardboardchik/U2P_Simulator/README.md

-# UPMCD
+# U2P
-UPMCD can be called an adaptation of MESE for modern operating systems, they are based on similar mathematical models, but there are some changes.
-UPMCD was created by <a href='https://github.com/cardboardchik'>karton4ik</a> as a replacement for Junior Achievement's MESE
+U2P can be called an adaptation of MESE for modern operating systems, they are based on similar mathematical models, but there are some changes.
+U2P was created by <a href='https://github.com/cardboardchik'>karton4ik</a> as a replacement for Junior Achievement's MESE

 # About MESE or Management and Economic Simulator Exercise